About the author

 Required pay frequency

-California allows you to pay employees on a weekly, bi-weekly, semi-monthly, or monthly basis.
+California allows you to pay employees on a weekly, bi-weekly, semi-monthly, or, in special circumstances, monthly basis.

 6. Colorado